 The accompanying Condensed Consolidated Financial Statements and notes thereto are unaudited.
 The unaudited interim financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") and pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC").
 Certain information and note disclosures normally included in the Company's annual financial statements have been condensed or omitted.
 The December 31, 2023 condensed consolidated balance sheet data was derived from audited financial statements but does not include all disclosures required by GAAP.
-These interim unaudited condensed consolidated financial statements, in the opinion of management, reflect all normal recurring adjustments necessary for a fair presentation of the financial position, results of operations and cash flows for the interim six-month periods ended June 30, 2024 and 2023.
-The results for the six months ended June 30, 2024 are not necessarily indicative of the results to be expected for the full year ending December 31, 2024 or for any future period.
+These interim unaudited condensed consolidated financial statements, in the opinion of management, reflect all normal recurring adjustments necessary for a fair presentation of the financial position, results of operations and cash flows for the interim nine-month period ended September 30, 2024 and 2023.
+The results of operations for the nine months ended September 30, 2024 are not necessarily indicative of the results to be expected for the full year ending December 31, 2024 or for any future period.